Last Updated on

 Our Verdict on Vortex’s New Fury HD 10×42 Rangefinding Bino

-The aim of it is, the Fury HD 10×42 binocular is the only rangefinder bino for the brand.
+The aim of it is, the Fury HD 10×42 binocular is the only rangefinder binocular for the brand.
 Vortex did well to add to their product line, and they succeeded in providing a usable, accurate, and high-quality optic.

 We were grasping at straws to find a valid complaint against the Fury, and we came up empty-handed.
 The entire concept of the Fury is to provide ultimate convenience by combining two optical technologies in a simple, intuitive, and user-friendly package.